Sourav0364/mini-clinic-glassmorphic/README.md

 # LuxePets — System Architecture, Data Flow & Component Mapping

-This document provides visual diagrams and a concise mapping of functional components to help you explain the project architecture and runtime flows in interviews.
-It uses Mermaid diagrams (flowchart TD, sequenceDiagram) for clear, top-down visuals you can paste into markdown viewers that support Mermaid.
+This document provides visual diagrams and a concise mapping of functional components to help you explain the `mini-clinic-glassmorphic` project architecture and runtime flows clearly.
+It uses Mermaid diagrams (`flowchart TD`, `sequenceDiagram`) for clean, top-down visuals that render in GitHub and other Markdown viewers with Mermaid support.

 ---